sauvc/rulebook/rulebook.md

 ### Penalties

-There are penalty points for touching the floor or wall of the pool at any time, and also for touching the gate.
+There are penalty points for touching the floor or wall of the pool at any time, and also for touching the gate during a specific attempt.
 This penalty points are:

 |   |               Description               | Penalty Points |
 |---|:---------------------------------------:|:--------------:|